 Well-Architected Framework

-Implementing strong sign-in workflows is essential to protect your systems and data.
-Strong sign-in workflows help ensure that only authorized users can access your systems, reducing the risk of unauthorized access and potential security breaches.
+Implementing strong authentication methods is essential to protect your systems and data.
+Strong authentication methods help ensure that only authorized users can access your systems, reducing the risk of unauthorized access and potential security breaches.

 - Multi-factor authentication (MFA): Combination of one or more sign-in factors to verify a user's identity.